RogueRope/docs/content/docs/practical/filming-and-photography.md

 toc: true
 ---

-**Never film or photograph someone without their explicit consent.** This includes people in the background of a photo you're taking.
+**Never film or photograph anyone without their explicit consent.** This includes being mindful of people in the background of your shots.

-If you have a dispute with someone about photography, please let the organizer know.
-Your right to take someone’s photo and publish it **never** over-rules their right to privacy!
-If posting photos onto FetLife or other social networking sites, **MAKE 100% SURE** that **EVERYONE** featured in your photos is happy for them to be posted.
-You should not be tagging people online unless you have their explicit permission to do so.
+If you ever run into an issue regarding photography, please let the organizers know.
+Remember, your right to take or post a photo **never** overrules someone else’s right to privacy.
+If you're posting photos on FetLife or any social media, **MAKE 100% SURE** that **EVERYONE** in the picture has agreed to it being shared.
+Don’t tag anyone online unless they’ve explicitly said it’s okay.

-If you have any questions about photography or filming at our winter event, please [contact the orga]({{< ref "/docs/practical/contact" >}} "Contact us").
+If you have any questions about photography or filming at our event, please [contact the orga]({{< ref "/docs/practical/contact" >}} "Contact us").

 ## Do NOT Post Pictures of the Site!

-Please do not publish identifiable pictures of the location.
-We want to keep using the site the coming years.
-The site provides us with privacy, and we should be able to return the favor.
-The site did not consent to being photographed and published, so just don't.
-Take this into account when taking a picture, but particularly when posting online.
-Feel free to take pics of the site for personal use.
+Please refrain from posting identifiable pictures of the location online.
+We want to continue using the site in future years, and part of that means respecting its privacy.
+The site itself didn’t consent to being photographed, so let’s keep it off social media.
+You can take pictures for personal use, just don’t share them publicly.

-If you want to make a picture of someone where identifiable parts are in the background, feel free to do so, but just don't publish them.
-Take extra care in regards to social media, you might think it's fun to have a pseudo-anonymous Insta, FB, YouTube or Twitter account, but when you publish a picture, often more is uploaded than you might assume.
+If you’re taking a picture with identifiable parts of the site in the background, feel free to capture the moment, but please don’t publish it.
+Be extra careful with social media—you might think a pseudo-anonymous account is safe, but platforms often upload more data than you realize.